ZetCode

 Java Stream

-Java Stream is a sequence of elements from a source that supports aggregate operations.
-Streams do not store elements; the elements are computed on demand.
-Elements are consumed from data sources such as collections, arrays, or I/O resources.
+A Java Stream is a sequence of elements derived from a data source that supports aggregate operations.
+Unlike collections, streams do not store elements; instead, they process and compute elements on demand.
+Streams are typically used to handle data from sources such as collections, arrays, or I/O resources, enabling efficient processing and transformation.

 Java Stream findFirst example